 Astrophotography: In last few years I've developed a passion for nightsky or astrophotography, so I have set aside a part of this website to showcase my photographs and videos as well as to discuss related resources and methods.
-Click the Astrophotography link in the left sidebar to go to this area of the website.
+Please note that I am currently disabling this portion of my website for a future redesign.

 Skywatcher WX: Since I was a child I have had a since of community service no doubt derived from growing up in a small, rural town in central Texas where my Dad and my brothers belonged to the Volunteer Fire Department.
 Unfortunately large cities do not well understand the usefulness and abilities of volunteers as do small towns who rely on them, but I still try my best to help out my community through Storm Spotting (not chasing!) as well as RACES and CERT efforts especially as they involve amateur radio.
 Recently I became so annoyed at the local Dallas/Fort Worth media for rarely giving much news coverage for midcities like Arlington, that I sat up a Twitter account through which I can tweet about all important Weather events that impact the citizens of Arlington.
 On April 3, 2012 I tweeted live updates as an EF2 tornado caused major damage in Arlington.
 Click the Skywatcher WX link in the left sidebar to go to this area of the website.
 You can follow me on Twitter: Follow @SkywatcherDFW .

 Amateur Radio: This material will NOT be updated henceforth.

 IMPORTANT NOTICE: As noted above this portion of the website will not be updated, nor will the material contained herein.
 Again, please do NOT contact me with suggestions for edits, corrections, et cetera.
 I have truly appreciated those comments, but I simply have no time to devote to this at the moment.
 The information contained herein should be considered static from this point forward.